Skip to content

 • refinement: int

 Returns the maximum value of a scalar expression on a region.
 For example maxvalue(reg.surface, compx(u), 5).
-Vector expressions needs to be converted to scalar with eg. norm or compx functions.
+Vector expressions needs to be converted to scalar with eg. norm or comp functions.
 The accuracy of the value of an expression can be improved by providing a higher refinement value.

 • region: Region